-- A. A development agreement shall meet and be subject to all requirements and provisions in Chapter 160D, Article 10 of the N.C.G.S. - B. A development agreement shall at a minimum include all of the following: - 1.
+- A. A development agreement shall meet and be subject to all requirements and provisions in Chapter 160D, Article 10 of the N.C.G.S. and must be in written form. - B. A development agreement shall at a minimum include all of the following: - 1.
 A legal description of the property subject to the agreement and the names of its legal and equitable property owners. - 2.
 The duration of the agreement.
 However, the parties are not precluded from entering into subsequent development agreements that may extend the original duration period.